Usage

 - First entry in a new scope waits for memory generation to finish.

-- Later entries in the same scope reuse cached memory and proceed without rebuilding.
+- Later entries in the same scope reuse the existing scope memory and proceed without rebuilding.

 - Progress UI now shows context-memory steps in the file list so you can see active scope-level work.